 - What the Hell, Hero?: Adeline takes many opportunities to call out Slade for consistently screwing up his family by choosing to be Deathstroke.
 Joseph and Rose get in on it too.

 - Would Hurt a Child: Jackal has no problems letting Joseph get his throat sliced open if Deathstroke doesn't comply.

-- You Are Better Than You Think You Are: During the final confrontation, Jackal cruelly twists Rose's belief she loves Joseph into another form of manipulation, briefly breaking her.
-Slade however assures her that love does exist and that she was there more for her stepbrother than Slade himself.
+- You Are Better Than You Think You Are!: During the final confrontation, Jackal cruelly twists Rose's belief she loves Joseph into another form of manipulation, briefly breaking her.
+Slade however assures her that love does exist and that she was there more for her half-brother than Slade himself.